 5540 Kiowa Drive, La Mesa, CA 91942

 Lake Murray Reservoir is located within the boundary of Mission Trails Regional Park, which lies between the city of San Diego and the neighboring communities of La Mesa and Santee.
-The lake is open for shore fishing and private boats (when water level allows) seven days a week.
-There are small boat and kayak rentals available.
-Lake Murray is closed on Thanksgiving, Christmas and New Years.
-Permits can be purchased from the Electronic Pay Station located in front of the old concession stand (it is not open).
-The picnic area and perimeter road are open seven days a week.
-Lake hours on all days are sunrise to sunset.
+The lake is open for shore fishing and private boats (when water level allows) sunrise to sunset, seven days a week with the following exceptions - the second Tuesday of each month and Thanksgiving, Christmas, and New Year's Day.
+Small boat and kayak rentals are available.
+Permits can be purchased at the concession stand.

-They rent boats on a first come basis only, no reservations.
-They do have California state fishing licenses for sale.
-There is bait available - shiners, crawdads, nightcrawlers, meal worms and wax worms.
+Boats are available for rent on a first come basis, no reservations.
+California state fishing licenses can be purchased.
+Bait is available - shiners, crawdads, nightcrawlers, meal worms and wax worms.
 Patrons can use credit cards for boat rentals and other purchases, but permits are cash only.

 Murray is open for fishing, launching and general access seven days a week except for certain holidays (see What's New - Holidays for further information).
 On days or times that the concession is closed patrons can purchase permits from the iron ranger boxes (envelope system) at the lake.
 The reservoir is stocked with Florida-strain largemouth bass, bluegill, channel catfish, black crappie and trout.
 Minimum size limit for bass is 12 inches.
 Fish limits are five trout, five bass, five catfish and 25 crappie and bluegill in aggregate, with no limit on other species.
 Anglers 16 years of age or older must have a California state fishing license.
 Fish catch information is updated weekly.